csc-training/geocomputing_course/materials/job_monitoring.md

 # Job monitoring

-By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from SLURM, your tool or package) are written to a file `slurm-<jobid>.out` / `slurm-<jobid>.err` respectively.
+By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from SLURM, your tool or package) are written to a file `slurm-jobid.out` / `slurm-jobid.err` respectively.

 You can check the status of your job and follow its progress with the `squeue -u $USER` command.
-Resource usage while the job runs, can be queried with `seff <slurm jobid>`.
+Resource usage while the job runs, can be queried with `seff jobid`.

-If after job submission or during runtime you would like to cancel a job, you can do so with `scancel <jobid>`.
+If after job submission or during runtime you would like to cancel a job, you can do so with `scancel jobid`.

 ## Resource monitoring